JazzMaster/LazGFX/README.md

 Check SDL depends for multimedia.
 (I cant control those..SDL links into them as seperate projects.)

-Error 2 is File not Found
-Error 216 is usually an "out of bounds" caused by "Alloc and not Free" POINTER errors

-AKA:

-		You are doing something in a loop that continuously allocates (surface) ram but doesnt free it.
-		-or some pointer was dereferenced (emptied) twice.

 Could be also that you need to recompile Lazarus(point variance I call it-version mismatch) or build some or all of the LCL subcomponents.
 THAT- I CANT help you with.